salvatorecampagna/CarND/term1/project2_traffic_sign_classifier/writeup.md

 ***Include an exploratory visualization of the dataset and identify where the code is in your code file.***

-The Python code for this step is contained in the fifth code cell of the Jupyter notebook.
+The Python code for this step is contained in the 5th code cell of the Jupyter notebook.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing the frequency of each traffic sign in the training dataset.

 ![alt text][barchart]

-In the fifth cell I also show a frequency table.
-The frequency table provides frequency data for each traffic sign, ordering them by their frequency.
+In the 5th cell I also show a frequency table.
+The frequency table provides frequency data for each traffic signs, ordering them by their frequency.
 As we can see there are traffic signs whose frequency is higher, such as 'Speed limit (50km/h)', 'Yield' or 'Keep right' and traffic signs which are less frequent, such as 'Go straight or left', 'Dangerous curve to the left' or 'Speed limit (20km/h)'.

-For this reason particular care is required when evaluating the performance of the classifier.
+For this reason particular care is required when evaluating the performance of the classifier since not all classes are equally represented in the training set.

 ## Design and Test a Model Architecture

 ***Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.***

-The code for this step is contained in the sixth, seventh and eighth code cell of the Jupyter notebook.
+The code for this step is contained in the 6th, 7th and 8th code cell of the Jupyter notebook.

 As a first step, I decided to convert the images from RGB to grayscale.
 Apparently colors do not convey useful information for classification.
 Neurons in different layers detect features like shapes, lines and contrast which are not related to the color itself of the traffic sign.
+Moreover when switching from RGB to grayscale images the accuracy of the classifier was not affected.

-Feeding the network with RGB images, instead of grayscale images, does not bring any visible improvement to the classification accuracy.
-Using grayscale images instead of RGB images also simplifies and speeds up the network training.
+As a result, feeding the network with RGB images, instead of grayscale images, does not bring any improvement to the classification accuracy.
+Using grayscale images instead of RGB images, instead, simplifies and speeds up the network training.

 As a last step, I normalized the image data using Min-Max scaling in such a way that values range in the interval [0.1, 0.9].
 This way gradient descent and similar optimization algorithms converge much faster to the optimal solution.